StockPredBangkit22024/CloudComputing/README.md

 <img src="https://raw.githubusercontent.com/StockPredBangkit22024/asset/main/CloudComputing%20Cover.png" alt="Cloud Computing Cover" width="800">

 StockPred is a cutting-edge stock prediction tool that utilizes AI to predict stock prices based on macroeconomic factors.
-This repository includes the necessary assets and code for training the AI model.

 ## Built for Bangkit 2024 Batch 2 Capstone Project
 This initiative is part of the capstone project for the Bangkit 2024 Batch 2 program.